Project

 To meet this challenge, the Papuan Government has committed to pursuing an alternative set of growth policies.
 Their “Vision 2100” and “Blueprint for Sustainable Land Use” aims to offer an economic model that delivers both ecologically sustainable and equitable growth.
 Two key targets of these programmes are a goal of 90% forest cover as well as the reduction of areas earmarked for logging by 21%.

-NIRAS provides technical assistance to Papuan small-holder farmers and to micro, small, and medium-sized enterprises (MSMEs) to help build a sustainable and thriving local economic base which will not threaten the natural environment as it grows.
+NIRAS provided technical assistance to Papuan small-holder farmers and to micro, small, and medium-sized enterprises (MSMEs) to help build a sustainable and thriving local economic base which will not threaten the natural environment as it grows.

 Cacao Harvesting Namblong District Jayapura Papua